samuelbroscheit/open_knowledge_graph_embeddings/README.md

 All top level options can also be set on the command line and override the yaml confguration.

+If you run training on a dataset the first time some indexes will be created and cached.
+For OLPBENCH this can take around 30 minutes and up to 10-20 GB of main memory!
+After the cached files are created the startup takes under 1 minute.

 ###### Prepared configurations